zscole/eos-dev-tools/README.md

 ### Config.ini

 In your `config.ini` file, along with whatever other values you wish to specify the path to this file as the value for `genesis-json = /$PATH`.
 Be sure to replace $PATH with the appropriate path.
+Like you did with the genesis.json file, `cp` it into your Dockerfile.
+If you're going to use the same values in each build, it might be best to change the Dockerfile to copy your custom `config.ini` file from your host machine to container during the build process.

 THIS DOCUMENT IS STILL BEING EDITED.